amirmmafakheri/Backupx/README.md

 ## 🙋‍♂️ Author

-Developed by [Your Name].
+Developed by eMtwo.
 Contributions and feedback are welcome!